abinayagoudjandhyala/Data-Professional-Survey-Dashboard/README.md

 2. Open the Power BI project file (`DataProfessionalSurvey.pbix`) in **Power BI Desktop**.
 3. Explore the interactive dashboard to dive into insights.

-## Credits
-This project is based on the Data Professional Survey dataset and tutorial by Alex the Analyst.